LeadingReach/brass/README.md

       # This will run brew as admin user and then reinstall package sl
       user@mac$ sudo brass -s admin -utp sl

+  -f: Force installs a brew package

+      # This will force install the brew package sl
+      admin@mac$ brass -f sl

+      # This will update brew and then force install the package sl
+      admin@mac$ brass -uf sl

+      # This will run brew as admin user and then force install package sl
+      user@mac$ sudo brass -s admin -uf sl

   -i: Installs brew